DanielMoscoso/100day_challenge/Readme.txt

 		-It is printing the correct information, but in the wrong way.
 I have to create two dictionaries of lists, not a single dictionary.
 		-Problem solved.
+		-I feel like it is a better implementation.
 ===============================================================================